nvpai/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Sea Monster*

 Submitted by: Navya Pai

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: 20 hours spent in total
+Time spent: 30 hours spent in total

 ## Required Features